The 5 Best Wide Receivers in Dallas Cowboys History

-In the Dallas Cowboys 50 year history they have had some excellent wide receivers.
-Bob Hayes and Michael Irvin are hall of famers and Drew Pearson is deserving of the same honor.
-I believe that players should not be judged before their career is over so I have only included retired players.
-It is difficult to compare players from different eras, especially when looking at statistics, so statistics are not a major factor in the rankings.
+In the Dallas Cowboys' 50-year history they have had some excellent wide receivers.
+Bob Hayes and Michael Irvin are hall-of-famers, and Drew Pearson is deserving of the same honor.
+I believe that players should not be judged before their career is over, so I have only included retired players.
+It is difficult to compare players from different eras, especially when looking at statistics, so statistics are not a major factor in my rankings.

 1. Drew Pearson (1973–1983)

 Drew Pearson was signed as an undrafted free agent by the Cowboys in 1973.
 He is arguably one of the best undrafted players of all time.
 He was named All-Pro three times (1974, 1976, 1977).
 He was also selected for the Pro Bowl three times.
 He led the NFL in receiving in 1976 with 58 receptions.
 When he retired he was the Cowboys all-time leading receiver with 489 receptions, 7,822 receiving yards, and 48 touchdown receptions.
 Pearson was also named to the 1970s All-Decade Team.